![]() | ||

 In all cases, extreme methods of weight loss can be dangerous and have serious health consequences.
 You should never consume less than 1,200 calories per day if you are a woman and never less than 1,500 calories if you are a man.

-Is it safe to lose more than 1 kg (2 lb) per week?
+Is it safe to lose more than 2 lb per week?

 Can I lose weight without cutting calories?

-Yes!
-Remember, the key to weight loss is maintaining a calorie deficit relative to your total daily energy expenditure (TDEE).
+The key to weight loss is maintaining a calorie deficit relative to your maintenance calories (TDEE).
 That means you have two tools for weight loss - reducing your calorie intake or increasing your TDEE.
 You can increase your TDEE by increasing your activity level.
 Engaging in regular physical exercise will increase your TDEE.

 Who should not use the calorie calculator?